jimbrig/obsidian_vault/R/Docker with R.md

 ### Determining R Package Dependencies

 Depending on the type of project you are working on, the method in which R Package Dependencies can be extracted can vary.
-For example, if you are building an R Package all external depend
+For example, if you are building an R Package all external dependencies will already be specified in the package's `DESCRIPTION` file.
+Alternatively, in a standalone analysis project composed of R scripts and/or R Markdown documents package dependencies will be loaded via `library`, `require`, or called directly via `::`/`:::`, etc.

+Some useful packages and functions to use for determining exactly what R packages your project depends on include:

+- `renv::dependencies()`
+- `automagic::get_dependent_packages()`
+- `dep::get_deps()`, `dep::get_proj_deps()`
+- `rsconnect::appDependencies()`

 ## System Requirements

+- `dep::get_sysreqs()`

 ***
 Links: [[R MOC]]